YassineHaddad23/alx-pre_course/README.md

 This is the README.md file in the root of the alx-pre_course repository.
-How to be up to date in git
+Be up to date in git